20+ Years Experience

 When purchasing assets during or after liquidation, it’s vital to consider the legal aspects and necessary precautions.

-In addition to the liquidator’s guidance, it’s important to consider the interests of creditors.
 You must avoid any actions that could worsen the creditor’s position or be perceived as deceptive.

 Setting Up a New Company with Liquidated Assets

-You must ensure that you are not bankrupt or disqualified in order to set up a new company to carry on a similar business.
+You must ensure that you are not bankrupt or disqualified before setting up a new company to carry on a similar business.

-When a company undergoes liquidation, its assets are used to settle any outstanding debts, and any remaining funds are distributed to shareholders.
+When a company undergoes liquidation, its assets are used to settle outstanding debts, and any remaining funds are distributed to shareholders.

 By purchasing these assets, you can maintain control of them and reduce the costs associated with liquidation.